Liquidity Ratios – Fuel that Runs Your Hotel Operation

 Or, how liquid are the hotel’s current assets?

-If current liabilities are not covered by current assets less inventories, the hotel will suffer from a cash crunch.
+If current liabilities are not covered by current assets less inventories, the hotel will have a cash crunch.

 This is because inventories are not sold yet.